How to write a 60 second elevator pitch

 “Now we’re ready to increase our capacity, so I’m looking for introductions to keen junior copywriters who can join our growing team.
 And of course, if you know anyone who is struggling to find the right words to make their brand stand out from the crowd, we’re always here to help.”

 Finally, it’s really important that your pitch has a clear ask, especially in a formal networking situation.
-My pitch was aimed at fellow ESpark entrepreneurs, so it was less about sales and more about support - hence the request for leads for new writers.
+My pitch was aimed at fellow ESpark entrepreneurs, so it was less about sales and more about support - hence the request for leads for new copywriters.
 But you might be looking for an introduction into a particular business, referrals from within a certain industry or people to sign up to your newsletter or join a focus group to help you test a new product.
 The more specific you can be, the easier people will find it to help you.

 Once you’ve written your pitch, go through it and try to cut out any unnecessary words or even whole sentences.
 You’ll need the overall word count to be less than 180 words, which is roughly how many you can fit into a minute without rushing.